Margarita Tsiros

 Dr Tsiros’ research has been formally recognised through many external awards.
 In 2022 she was awarded a Women’s Mid-career Excellence in Research Award by Healthy Development Adelaide.
 In 2019, she received a ‘Best Paper’ award in paediatric research at the Australian Physiotherapy Association National Conference.
 In 2016, she was named an AMP Tomorrow-maker, recognising her determination to have a positive impact on the community through her research.
 In 2015, she was a finalist for the Team Kids Young Investigator Award and in 2014 she received a Tall Poppy Science Award, recognising her extensive work engaging with the media, policy-makers, schools and community groups to promote healthy lifestyle behaviours relevant to tackling childhood obesity.

 Dr Tsiros is an experienced research degree supervisor who strives to provide high-quality supervision and mentoring to assist students with their research, career development and overall wellbeing.
-She is also a Research Degree Coordinator for PhD and Masters by Research students.
+She is also a Graduate Research Coordinator for PhD/Masters Research students.

 Margarita course coordinates the Honours Research Stream (Health Science Honours Thesis), across 6 Allied Health Programs.
 She is also a course coordinator for the post graduate course Allied Health Research Evidence Translation.
 She has also been a course coordinator for the Physiotherapy with Children and Families courses, Health Science Honours Prep course and teaches into multiple courses across the graduate and undergraduate physiotherapy programs.
-In 2022 she received a Commendation for Sustained Excellence in Teaching and in 2017, she received a Team Teaching Citation for Outstanding Contributions to Student Learning.
+In 2025 she received an ALH Teaching Innovation Award and an Unstoppable Teaching Innovation Team Commendation.
+In 2024 & 2022 she received Commendations for Sustained Excellence in Teaching and in 2017, she received a Team Teaching Citation for Outstanding Contributions to Student Learning.

 Dr Tsiros qualified with a PhD, Bachelor of Physiotherapy, Graduate Certificate in Research Methods and a Bachelor of Health Science (Honours).